Crime and Mismeasured Punishment: Marginal Treatment Effect with Misclassification: Empirical Application

 More importantly, Subfigure \ref{FigPSderivativesRatio} shows that Assumptions \ref{ASsign} and \ref{ASbounded} are valid.
 Since the ratio between the derivatives of the propensity score functions $\left(\dfrac{\sfrac{dP_{D}\left(z\right)}{d z}}{\sfrac{dP_{T}\left(z\right)}{d z}}\right)$ is always positive, I know that these derivatives have the same sign.
 Note also that this ratio is bounded above by 1.13.
 For this reason and to be conservative, I impose that Assumption \ref{ASbounded} holds with $c = 1.2$ in my empirical analysis (Subfigure \ref{FigMTEbounds}).\footnote{When I semiparametrically estimate the correctly measured propensity score and the mismeasured propensity score (Appendix \ref{AppPSsemi}), I find that Assumption \ref{ASbounded} holds with $c = 1.19$.
 To be cautious about the correct value of $c$, my sensitivity analysis results impose a larger value ($c = 1.5$ in Figure \ref{FigMTESensitivity}).
 This difference illustrates the importance of conducting a sensitivity analysis \citep{Cinelli2019} where we gradually increase $c$ to understand the impact of allowing for a more intense misclassification problem.}

 Subfigure \ref{FigPSderivativesRatio} also illustrates a key consequence of Proposition \ref{PropLIV}.
-The LIV estimand's bias will attenuate or enlarge the true MTE function depending on the instrument's value because the ratio between the propensity score functions can be greater or smaller than one depending on the instrument's value.
+The ratio between the propensity score functions can be greater or smaller than one depending on the instrument's value.
+Consequently, the LIV estimand's bias will attenuate or enlarge the true MTE function depending on the instrument's value.